 Online advertising is a growing, multi-billion-dollar market.
-ZenithOptimedia predicts that advertisers’ ad expenditure will reach $545 billion by the end of 2015.
-This amount of spending tempts criminals and hackers into creating technology and finding techniques to steal money from the advertisers.
+In 2020, it was predicted that global digital ad expenditure would reach US$225 billion — accounting for 44% of total ad expenditure.
+The sheer size of this market tempts criminals and hackers into creating technology and techniques to steal money from the advertisers.

 The phenomenon of ad fraud existed from the beginning of online advertising, but in recent years it has been gaining traction as the real-time bidding (RTB) model is now being widely adopted.